Responsible use of animals in tourism

 Please share your concerns by contacting email@example.com.
 This information will be passed to our Animal Welfare Team.

-Launched in 2013, the first ever Global Welfare Guidance for Animals in Tourism (PDF 3.2Mb) is a set of guidelines which aims to tackle bad practice and improve animal welfare standards throughout the tourism industry.
+In an industry first ABTA, The Travel Association, has produced the Global Welfare Guidance for Animals in Tourism.
+This comprises a series of manuals which aim to tackle bad practice and improve animal welfare standards throughout the tourism industry.

 Brooke proudly contributed technical guidance to ABTA's Working Animals Codes and has conducted some training with Global Spirit to help tour operators ensure the welfare of equines used in their excursions is a priority.